 Can I ask for help organising the party?

 Absolutely.
 The secret to organising a great surprise party is knowing when to delegate.
-Ask friends to help you decorate whichever venue you decide on.
-Ask a keen baker to make a delicious cake for the occasion.
+Call on friends to help you decorate whichever venue you decide on.
+Get a keen baker to make a delicious cake for the occasion.
 Ask a musical friend to do a bit of DJing.
 Get everyone to pick a favourite song to put on the playlist.
 See if a photographer friend will take some lovely images of the event.
 And above all, ask them to keep it a secret.